TheWeepingWill/Epicodus/README.md

    2: Cd into the directory of the desired project

-   3: Check the Project list below to see if there are any special instructions
+   3: Check the Project list below to see if there are any specific instructions
-      for the program you are going to run.
+      for the program you are going to run

       A: If there are follow the instructions